gunjanjaswal/Awesome-Public-Free-Apis/README.md

 - **Data Enrichment**: For each API, we automatically collect and verify information about authentication methods, HTTPS support, and CORS compatibility
 - **Trend Analysis**: APIs are ranked by popularity based on usage metrics and community adoption

 This automation ensures you always have access to the most current and reliable free API information for your development projects.
-Each category is guaranteed to have at least 10 high-quality APIs, with a maximum of 15 APIs per category to maintain quality and relevance.
+Each category includes only high-quality, verified APIs without any artificial limits on the number of APIs per category.

 ## 📜 License